solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 #### Add the public key of the co-signer and enter the number of required co-signers for every transaction.
 Click "APPLY CHANGES" to confirm it.

-#### To remove a co-signer, simply click the "cross" logo next to the public key of the co-signer.
+#### To remove a co-signer, simply click the "cross" icon next to the public key of the co-signer.

 ## Enable Testnet features